 The Augusta Memorial Public Library was remodeled in 1982, and again in 1996, reopening in June of that year.

-Current staff include Leslie LaRose, Library Director since 2006; Adult Services Librarian, Stacey Brown, started in 2018; Youth Services Librarian, Lindsey Clark, hired in 2021; Kati Warner, has worked in the library since 2018; and Judy Hawkins has been a Senior Aide since 2017.
+Current staff include Leslie LaRose, Library Director since 2006; Adult Services Librarian, Amanda Gerike, started in 2022; Youth Services Librarian, Lindsey Clark, hired in 2021; and Judy Hawkins has been a Senior Aide since 2017.

 Monday: 10am - 5pm